John Cecil Currie: Second Battle of El Alemain

 In April 1942 Currie became commander of 9th Armoured Brigade.
 In November 1942, on orders from Bernard Freyberg, General Officer Commanding 2nd New Zealand Division, he led the spearhead for the allied breakout from the town of El Alamein in what was to become the Second Battle of El Alamein.

-Currie had tried to get the brigade out of doing this job stating that he believed the brigade would be attacking on too wide a front with no reserves and that they will most likely take 50 percent losses.
+Currie had tried to get the brigade out of doing this job stating that he believed the brigade would be attacking on too wide a front with no reserves and that they would suffer 50 per cent losses.